-This performance descriptor describes the typical characteristics of pupils whose performance in the key stage 1 test is at the threshold of the expected standard.
-Pupils who achieve the expected standard in the tests have demonstrated sufficient knowledge to be well-placed to succeed in the next phase of their education, having studied the full key stage 1 programme of study in English.
-This performance descriptor will be used by panels of teachers to set the standards on the new tests following their first administration in May 2016.
-It is not intended to be used to support teacher assessment, since it reflects only the elements of the programme of study that can be assessed in a written test (see content domain in section 4).
+This performance descriptor describes the typical characteristics of pupils whose performance in the key stage 2 tests is at the threshold of the expected standard.
+Pupils who achieve the expected standard in the tests have demonstrated sufficient knowledge to be well-placed to succeed in the next phase of their education having studied the full key stage 2 programme of study in English.
+This performance descriptor will be used by teachers to set the standards on the new tests following their first administration in May 2016.
+It is not intended to be used to support teacher assessment, since it only reflects the elements of the programme of study that can be assessed in a paper-based test (see content domain in section 4).